jalalmostafa/clox/README.md

 ## Build

-In order to build and compile C-lox, you need to install `CMake` plus the toolchain of your choice, e.g. `MSBuild with MSVC++` or `make with gcc`
+In order to build and compile C-lox, you need to install `CMake` plus the toolchain of your choice, e.g. `MSBuild with MSVC` or `make with gcc`

 | Platform | Build Dependencies |
 | -------- | ------------------ |